auth0/docs/articles/hosted-pages/login/index.md

 #### Parameters for the Authorize Endpoint

-If you initiate universal login via the `authorize` endpoint, whether by an SDK like auth0.js or by calling the endpoint directly, you may also pass some customization parameters to the login page.
+If you initiate Universal Login via the `authorize` endpoint, whether by an SDK like auth0.js or by calling the endpoint directly, you may also pass some customization parameters to the login page.
 However, parameters passed to the `authorize` endpoint must be [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) compliant parameters.

 The `config` object contains the set of configuration values that adjusts the behavior of the login page at runtime.
 Set the `config` object up in the login page editor so that you can access the config parameters to use in your page: